Enhanced sampling methods for molecular dynamics simulations: Hybrid methods

 \subsection{Combinations of ABF and other enhanced sampling methods}

-The ABF algorithm is applied within a defined region of collective variable space, where its application leads to improved sampling and yields an estimate of the free energy gradient.
-A localization approach (\ref{sec:localization}) can be used: ABF can be applied independently on several smaller, non-overlapping regions of the collective variable\cite{Chipot2005} or several variables\cite{Henin2010a}.
-This reduces the time needed for diffusive sampling of a large volume of CV space.
+The ABF method is applied within a defined region of collective variable space, where its application leads to improved sampling and yields an estimate of the free energy gradient.
+To reduce the time needed for diffusive sampling of a large volume of CV space, we can combine ABF with a stratification approach (Section~\ref{sec:localization}).
+In this case, ABF can be applied independently on several smaller, non-overlapping regions of the collective variable~\cite{Chipot2005} or several variables~\cite{Henin2010a}.
 Thanks to the local character of this gradient, the estimated gradient in all regions can be merged by simple concatenation, and then integrated in one piece~\cite{Henin2021integration}.
 Unlike energy-based methods like Umbrella Sampling, no particular precaution is necessary to match the data from different strata (windows).

 Metadynamics has been combined with extended-system ABF~\cite{Fu_MetaD-eABF_JPCL2018,Fu_MetaD-eABF_JCIM2020} to improve the exploration properties of ABF.
 For a review of these hybrid eABF methods, see~\cite{Fu2019}.
 This combination has been further extended by incorporating Gaussian-accelerated MD~\cite{Chen_GAMD-MetaD-eABF_JCTC2021} to help sample orthogonal degrees of freedom not included in the biased CV set.